eyc94/FSO-Full-Stack-Open/04. Testing Express Servers And User Administration/part4dNotes.md

     - Fast in usage scenarios but limited compared to MongoDB.
 - Instead of using `Authorization` header, `cookies` are used for transferring token between client and server.

+## End Notes
+- Most tests are broken now because of the changes made.
+- Usernames and passwords and apps using token authentication must be over `HTTPS`.